logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

-### Create the Hopsworks cluster
+## Create the Hopsworks cluster

 This step assumes you are creating your Hopsworks cluster using hopsworks.ai.
-The AKS configuration can be set under the Managed containers tab.
-Select the Use Azure AKS and Azure ACR as enabled.
-Two new fields with the name of the container registry you created and the AKS cluster name will pop up.
-In the previous example we created an ACR with name hopsaksregistry and an AKS cluster with name hopsaks-cluster.
+The AKS configuration can be set under the *Managed containers* tab.
+Set *Use Azure AKS and Azure ACR* as enabled.
+Two new fields will pop up.
+Fill them with the name of the container registry and the AKS you created above.
+In the previous example, we created an ACR with the name *hopsworksaks* and an AKS cluster with the name *hopsaks-cluster*.
 Hence, the configuration should look similar to the picture below

 <p align="center">
   <figure>